 How did Brazil become so involved in the coffee business?
 Americas have many countries that European travelers could have introduced coffee to.
 Why Brazil?
 There actually is a good reason for this.

 Brazil is located along the equator.
 That means its climate is perfect for growing coffee beans.
 The coffee plant thrives in the warm, equatorial tropics.
-Along the equator, it is usually hot and moist, which speeds up plant growth.
+Along the equator, it is usually hot and moist, which speeds up plant growth and is attributed towards Brazil’s thriving coffee industry.

 That’s why Brazil is blessed with its rain forests.
 It also happens to be why the country became the perfect place for the coffee trend to take off.